Quantum Field Effects in Stationary Electron Spin Resonance Spectroscopy: Results and Discussion

+We accentuate once again, that the character of the amplitude distribution in the second group of lines is strongly differs from the character of the amplitude distribution in the main group of lines, see Figure 6, where the spectrum of oscillation process, observed at the microwave power level in 10 dB is represented.
+It is seen from Figure 6, that the amplitude distribution cannot be described by Gauss function.
+There is appeared the trend to the uniform distribution, however for the subgroups consisting of four lines [the distribution of individual lines in the subgroups remains nonuniform].

-Given result and comparison with Figure 2 allow to conclude that the spectrum in Figure 1 represents itself the quantum Rabi oscillation picture.
-Really, let us touch on JCM in some details.
+Given arguments and the comparison with Figure 2 allow to conclude, that really the spectrum in Figure 1 represents itself the quantum Rabi oscillation picture, however the deviations from the simple JCM are evident.

+Let us touch on JCM in some details in order to understand the physics of the differences observed.
 Central role in JCM plays the sum with infinite summation limit, which represents on a scale [-1,1] the degree of excitation of two-level system resulting of interaction between the atom dipole or spin and single mode quantized EM-field.
 It is

 where $|\alpha\rangle$ is fully coherent state of the field, taking place at $t = 0$, at that $|\alpha|^2$ = $\overline{n}$, that is, it is the average number of photons in the field, $g$ is coupling constant between field and atom (spin).
-The sum in (\ref{eq31}) cannot be expressed exactly in analytical form.
+The sum in (\ref{eq31m}) cannot be expressed exactly in analytical form.
 For very short times and very large $\overline{n}$ behavior of $\langle\hat{\sigma}^{z}(t)\rangle$ is determined by $\cos{2g\sqrt{\overline{n}}t}$.
-Cummings \cite{Cummings} has shown, that by resonance and for intermediate time $t$ values the cosine Rabi oscillation damp quickly (so called collapse takes place).
+Cummings \cite{Cummings} has shown, that by resonance and for intermediate time $t$ values the cosine Rabi oscillations damp quickly (so called collapse takes place).
 Given damping can be described by Gaussian envelope